JoMiALex/list-storage/README.md

 Framework: NextJS

 ## Purpose
 This project is a test of creating a website with lists that will store data to firebase for later access.
+In Progress

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).